FaizalBayhaque/WebAutomationWithSelenium/README.md

 Negative Test

+* User login with incorrect email and incorrect password

+* User login with correct mail but with incorrect password

-* User login with incorrect credentials
+* User login with incorrect email but with correct password

+* User login with both email and password form empty

+* User register with valid credentials but with incorrect password format

-* User register with incorrect credentials
+* User register with invalid credentials but with correc password format

 ## Getting Started